Chapter Forty One IV

 “Believe whatever you want.
 You’re the one who figured out I have talented resources.
 Can we get to the point?
 Lunch is almost ready, and I’m a hungry girl, Mr. Palumbo.”

 “You do know who I am.”

 “For the third time, I have talented resources.
 More talented than you can possibly imagine.
 We’re going in circles.
 Let me help you.
 You’ve been trying to get out of La Familia.
 You’ve turned over your illegal businesses, you’ve paid very generous bonuses to other bosses.
-You’ve tried to do a Godfather, when Michael Corleone wanted to get his family into a legitimate life, He was tired of Senate hearings, lawyers, and murder.
+You’ve tried to do a Godfather, when Michael Corleone wanted to get his family into a legitimate life.
+He was tired of Senate hearings, lawyers, and murder.
 It was an interesting series of movies.
 But they are movies.
 Your life isn’t a movie.
-You still have connections within law enforcement, the judicial system and have several politicians in your pocket, just like the Don.
+You still have connections within law enforcement, the judicial system and several pimp-ass politicians in your pocket, just like the Don.
 At least that’s what your enemies think.
 My research tells me you don’t have much in the way of connections any longer.
 Your political and judicial friends have retired or died, or they understand you aren’t the boss of bosses any longer.
 Your old friends believe it, it isn’t them you’re worried about.
 It’s the newer gangs.
 Their level of violence is far beyond what the old Sicilian crowd was used to.
 Bad guys murdered bad guys.
 It was business, family was off limits.
 The new crowd has been harassing your family.
 You no longer have the personnel to deal with them yourself.”